×

 Whistleblowing and Protection Against Retaliation Handout (2015).
 World Health Organization.

-This handout from the WHO is a helpful tool that articulates the WHO policy on protecting whistleblowers.
+This handout from WHO is a helpful tool that articulates WHO policy on protecting whistleblowers.
 The handout provides a set of examples of conduct that whistleblowers should report and encourages them to come forward.
 It also defines and condemns retaliation.
 Although the handout is particularized to WHO employees, it is a useful reference for other organizations or places of employment that are looking to implement or improve whistleblower protections.

 Speak Up for Health!
 Guidelines to Enable Whistle-Blower Protection in the Health-Care Sector (2021).
 United Nations.